$\texttt{Jipole}$: A Differentiable $\texttt{ipole}$-based Code for Radiative Transfer in Curved Spacetimes

 \subsection{Intensity Integration}

 Once the geodesic path is computed, we integrate Eq.~\ref{eq:rad_trans_inv} by considering that along each integration step, the averaged emissivity and absorption can be described as the average between the previous and the current step, i.e., $j_\nu^{\rm avg} = (j_\nu^{n} + j_\nu^{n+1})/2$ and $\alpha_\nu^{\rm avg} = (\alpha_\nu^{n} + \alpha_\nu^{n+1})/2$, where $n$ is the integration step.
-If one assumes constant emissivity and absorption coefficients, the radiative transfer equation (Eq.~\ref{eq:rad_trans_inv}) has the following analytical solution
+If one assumes constant emissivity and absorption coefficients over the course of a single step, the radiative transfer equation (Eq.~\ref{eq:rad_trans_inv}) has the following analytical solution:

 Alongside the intensity integration, we integrate $d\hat{I}_\nu/d\theta_o$ using the Euler method as

 where $A_2$ denotes the right-hand side of Eq.~\ref{eq:rad_trans_simp_thetao}.
 The step size in ${\rm cgs}$ units is $d\lambda_{\rm cgs} = d\lambda \times [L_{\rm unit} h/(m_e c^2)]$, where $L_{\rm unit}$ is the length scale dictated by the mass of the black hole, $h$ is Planck's constant in $\rm {ergs} \cdot \rm{s}$, $m_e$ is the electron mass in grams, and $c$ is the speed of light in $\rm{cm}/\rm{s}$.
 This scaling is performed when passing the step size to the intensity integration function, and it is necessary, as the radiative transfer equation is expressed in physical units.